 About

-Mayuresh Waykole is a software engineer who builds and writes about systems that need to stay reliable, observable, and understandable as they scale.
+Mayuresh Waykole is a software engineer who builds and writes about platform systems that need to stay reliable, observable, and understandable as they scale.

 What I Work On